 Pricing: You can get started in HubSpot for free with limited functionalities.
 Paid plans for their marketing hub begin at $40/month for the Starter plan all the way up to $3,200/month for the Enterprise plan.
 If you're a startup, you can apply to HubSpot's HubSpot for Startups to get up to 90% off the price.

-As you are building your emails, it's important to test to see how they will look in different email clients.
+As you are building your emails, it's important to test how they will look in different email clients.
 As email marketers know, how an email renders can vary widely depending on which email client your recipients use.

 To solve this issue, check out Litmus.
 Litmus is one of the top tools to use to test emails on any device.
-You can get previews of your emails on over 90 apps and devices with a single click, which saves you hours of time that you'd otherwise spend reviewing every possible email combination.
+You can get previews of your emails on over 90 apps and devices with a single click, which saves you hours that you'd otherwise spend reviewing every possible email combination.

 Litmus has also expanded its offering beyond email testing—the platform can now be used across the entire email spectrum.